CraigKelly/dmk/README.md

 In addition to `go`, `godep`, and `make`, you should also have Python 3 installed (for `script/update` and for the test script `res/slow`)

+## Build step environment

+When a build step is executed, a number of environment variables are set that may be used by the step:

+* DMK_VERSION - version string for dmk
+* DMK_PIPELINE - absolute path to the pipeline file being executed
+* DMK_STEPNAME - the name of the current step
+* DMK_INPUTS - a colon (":") delimited list of inputs for this step
+* DMK_OUTPUTS - a colon (":") delimited list of outputs for this step
+* DMK_CLEAN - a colon (":") delimited list of extra clean files for this step

 ## Some helpful hints to remember

+A pipeline file is just a YAML document, and a **JSON** document is valid YAML.
+For instance, `res/slowbuild.yaml` and `res/slowbuild.json` are equivalent pipeline files.
+If you need a customized build, you can generate the pipeline file in the language of your choice in JSON or YAML and then call `dmk`.

 Commands are executed in a new bash shell (which also means you need bash).